mizrael/davidguida.net/src/_posts/2017-06-05-docker-wordpress-mysql-phpmyadmin.md

 ---
 This is my first post on Docker so please be gentle.
 I am going to start with something easy: how to create a Docker container to host a WordPress website.

-One word before we start: **don&#8217;t** do this on a production server!
+One word before we start: **don't** do this on a production server!
 There are more rules and checks you have to do, this is just an introduction, good for a dev/demo environment.

-So, I assume you already have **docker** and **docker-compose** installed on your system, but in case you don&#8217;t, there&#8217;s an excellent documentation on the <a href="https://docs.docker.com/compose/install/" target="_blank" rel="noopener noreferrer">Docker&#8217;s website</a>.
+So, I assume you already have **docker** and **docker-compose** installed on your system, but in case you don't, there's an excellent documentation on the <a href="https://docs.docker.com/compose/install/" target="_blank" rel="noopener noreferrer">Docker's website</a>.

 The first step is to fire up the terminal, create a folder and save the contents of <a href="https://gist.github.com/mizrael/7b3f56033748ad6fa1c6a2ad63e957ef" target="_blank" rel="noopener noreferrer">this gist</a> to a file named&nbsp;**docker-compose.yml** .